NREL/EnergyPlus/doc/src/docs/EngineeringReference/03-SurfaceHeatBalance.md

 #### Boundary Conditions

 At the interface surface, the average surface conduction heat flux from all surfaces connected to the ground domain is imposed as a GroundDomain boundary condition at the Surface/GroundDomain interface cells.
-Far-field temperatures are applied as boundary temperature at the GroundDomain sides and lower surface.
-The ground temperature profile at the domain sides and lower surface are taken from Kusuda & Achenbach 1965.
-The correlation requires annual ground surface temperature data.
+Far-field and lower boundary conditions are applied based on the Site:GroundTemperature:Undisturbed: object specified in the input.

 Ground surface cells are treated as a heat balance, where long and short wave radiation, conduction, and convection are considered.
 Evapotranspiration is also considered.
 The evapotranspiration rate is calculated as a moisture loss by using the Allen et al. (2005) model, and translated into a heat loss by multiplication with the density and latent heat of evaporation of water.
 The evapotranspiration rate is dependent on the type of vegetation at the surface; the user can vary the surface vegetation from anywhere between a concrete surface and a fairly tall grass (about 7”).